 Monthly breakdowns of reports during each year tend to show slightly different patterns.
 UFO reports are generally thought to peak in summer and are at minimum in winter, presumably due to the more pleasant observing conditions during the summer months, when more witnesses are outside.
-In Canada in 2018, July and August numbers were again high, but report numbers were unusually high in May as well, with a pronounced trough in June.
-In fact, June only had about as many UFO cases as in much cooler months of March and April.
+In Canada in 2019, when summer numbers are usually high, June UFO reports were much lower than expected, but July and August numbers were high, but not as high as May, which saw an anomalous peak.
+In fact, June had fewer cases than January.